nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 That's my actions.
 K. You still you you still did 16 points of damage with her.
 So damage to to the elf.
 So that's That's the worst possible.

 I could not.
 Alright.
-Alwar, you're up.
+Alwor, you're up.
 There's this big there's this big, Spiritual force.
 Force mace Yeah.

 Right behind you that came and swung at you and had you not flickered out of existence.
 Oh, what I did.
 Good.
 Moment, you would have kittens you would have gotten slammed.
 Uh-huh.